jasonjjiang/mindunpacker/README.md

 # MindUnpacker

-Welcome to MindUnpacker, your haven for decompresing the files in your mental OS.
+Welcome to MindUnpacker, your safe haven for decompresing the files in your mental OS.
 Decompress your mind's files: one entry at a time.

-This online journal empowers you to create, update, and delete journal entries, helping you organize your thoughts, feelings, and experiences.
+MindUnpacker is an online journal that empowers you to create, update, and delete journal entries, helping you organize your thoughts, feelings, and experiences.

 **Screenshots**
 ![Homepage](https://github.com/jasonjjiang/mindunpacker/assets/124200590/0b69f08e-19ee-4386-9e74-aa6fdfb8331e)